 Can I receive credit for a journal note and independent study?

 A. You may not receive both independent study credit and journal note credit for written work that is substantially the same.
 If your note is published, you have the option of receiving the journal note credit OR independent study credit(s).
 The Registrar Office will drop your independent study registration and register you for the journal note.

 What grade modes are associated with an independent study and a journal note?

-A. Independent study grade will be a letter grade (A+, A, A-, B+, etc.) the journal note grade will be listed as “P”, pass grade on your academic transcript.
+A. Independent study grade is “CR”, Credit/No Credit and journal note grade will be listed as “P”, pass grade on your academic transcript.

 Can I write a note for a journal and satisfy the writing requirement?

 A. Yes, you may write a journal note and satisfy the writing requirement, but you cannot receive both independent study credit(s) and journal note credit for written work that is substantially the same.

 I am currently enrolled in a course that satisfies the writing requirement and am also planning to write a note for a journal.
 Can I do both at the same time and receive credits for both, the note and the seminar?

 A. Yes, you can receive credits for both the seminar and the journal note because the grade for the seminar is based on both the coursework and the paper.
 However, you cannot receive the one additional credit for the independent study.

 May I visit abroad or at another US law school?